Mandy-cyber/FishStuff/README.md

 ```
 <br>

-*I would show the dictionary output in the terminal but it's rather ugly, so I've formatted it properly to 3 s.f here,*
+*I would show the dictionary output in the terminal but it's rather ugly[^1], so I've formatted it properly to 3 s.f here,*
 <br><br>
 <img src="https://user-images.githubusercontent.com/67931161/141660418-1bbededc-0bc4-4a23-8c5b-e3b7e5e7dd60.jpg" alt="Welcome to Clarendon, home to a 0.137 Catch Percentage!" align="right" height="400" width="500px"/>